edwelker/website/content/posts/st-patricks-day-corned-beef-and-cabbage-irish-soda-bread.md

     - 'St. Patrick''s Day'
 post_format: []
 ---
+# Corned Beef and Cabbage

-Fresh parsley
+- Fresh parsley
-mustard Seed
+- mustard Seed
-4+ peppercorn mix
+- 4+ peppercorn mix
-cloves
+- cloves
-juniper berries
+- juniper berries
-bay leaves (the strongest you can find)
+- bay leaves (the strongest you can find)
-all spice berries
+- all spice berries
-thyme (a lot of dried, since it's very water soluable, and doesn't last long when boiled)
+- thyme (a lot of dried, since it's very water soluable, and doesn't last long when boiled)

-potatoes (baby, about the size of a tablespoon)
+* potatoes (baby, about the size of a tablespoon)
-onion (4+ big onions)
+* onion (4+ big onions)
-carrot (5+ medium carrots)
+* carrot (5+ medium carrots)
-celery (3+ small stalks, not too much)
+* celery (3+ small stalks, not too much)
-cabbage (a small one... it'll have to be cooked after taking some veggies/broth out, so it can't be too large.)
+* cabbage (a small one... it'll have to be cooked after taking some veggies/broth out, so it can't be too large.)
-corned beef (the larger the better, also try to get a flat cut, not a point cut, ~$10, so x lbs)
+* corned beef (the larger the better, also try to get a flat cut, not a point cut, ~$10, so x lbs)

 Alt (kosher salt, 2 tbsp, added at the corned beef stage)